t54-labs/AgenticRiskStandard/docs/settlement-rails/escrow-contract.md

 **refund(jobId, type)** returns the deposited USDC to the payer.
 Used when a deliverable fails evaluation or when collateral is unlocked after successful delivery.

-**slash(jobId, treasury)** seizes collateral and sends it to a protocol treasury address.
+**slash(jobId, recipient)** seizes collateral and sends it to the recipient (typically the requestor, the harmed party).
 Used when the business agent fails to deliver after posting collateral.
 Only applies to COLLATERAL deposits.

 **getDeposit(jobId, type)** is a read-only query that returns the current status of a deposit (payer, payee, amount, status).